flatironinstitute/sciware/20_Documentation/main.md

 - Describes some of the functionality but probably only scratches the surface of what your code can do
 - Sometimes a good README simply redirects to a more elaborate website doc: https://github.com/dfm/emcee
-- Needed for any package, but it's probably only the start

 ## Narrative docs overview